Part of Custer Gallatin National Forest

 4-wheel drive, snow tires, tire chains, as well as other winter driving equipment is highly recommended when winter weather conditions are expected at mountain elevations.

 Gallatin County plows Hyalite Canyon Road, with 60% of costs reimbursed to the county, mostly by the Friends of Hyalite with an additional contribution by the Forest Service.
 Without this partnership, and the resources the partners provide, winter access up Hyalite would be dramatically different.
-In this unique partnership, the county has agreed to plow Hyalite with the understanding that their primary responsibility is to first take care of county roads for their residents.
+In this unique partnership, the county has agreed to plow Hyalite with the understanding that their primary responsibility is to first take care of county roads for their residents and businesses.

 This means Hyalite Canyon Road is plowed only after higher-priority county roads are addressed, resulting in irregular and often delayed maintenance.
 Hyalite visitors should NOT assume that the road will get plowed immediately after every storm.
 Plowing sometimes does not occur for several days or longer.
-Renters should be aware that winter weather conditions may at times not allow vehicle access past the lower hyalite gate located 2 miles south of the juntion of Hyalite Canyon Road and S 19th Ave and should be prepared for the possibility of needing to hike or ski this distance.
+Renters should be aware that winter weather conditions may at times not allow vehicle access past the lower hyalite gate located 2 miles south of the junction of Hyalite Canyon Road and S 19th Ave. and should be prepared for the possibility of needing to hike or ski this distance.

 Check out the Friends of Hyalite Facebook page every Friday for winter road condition reports.
 Friends of Hyalite - Facebook

-3710 W FALLON STREET SUITE C BOZEMAN MT 59718
+3710 W FALLON STREET SUITE C